The Environment and Climate Change Law Review: Colombia

 The National Authority of Environmental Licences (ANLA) is a dependent agency of the MADS, which is in charge of granting the environmental licences related to projects considered to be of national importance.
-ANLA is empowered to monitor and keep track of those projects, works, or activities subject to environmental licensing, to ensure that those projects are conducted under the environmental regulation currently in force.
+ANLA is empowered to monitor and keep track of those projects, works or activities subject to environmental licensing, to ensure that those projects are conducted under the environmental regulations currently in force.
 Also, ANLA is entitled to impose preventive measures and sanctions on transgressors of any environmental regulation related to environmental licences.

 ii Regional level

 The Regional Autonomous Corporations (CARs) and Corporations for the Sustainable Development (CDS) are considered the highest environmental authorities within the limits of their jurisdiction.
 Their powers are limited to areas of the same ecosystem or the same geopolitical, biogeographic or hydrogeographic units.
 The duty of overseeing and controlling environmental activities also lies in these agencies.
 The CARs/CDS have the power to issue environmental licences for several projects as long as they do not interfere with ANLA jurisdiction.
 Regional environmental authorities may not grant permits, concessions or authorisations in situations when it is the ANLA that would issue the environmental licence.

 Departments, as political-administrative entities at a regional level equivalent to US states, have residual competencies over the administration of the environment.